 Homeworth is a tiny town located in the state of Ohio.
 With a population of 470 people and just one neighborhood, Homeworth is the 674th largest community in Ohio.
-Much of the housing stock in Homeworth was built prior to World War II, making it one of the older and more historic towns in the country.
+Homeworth has an unusually large stock of pre-World War II architecture, making it one of the older and more historic towns.

 Occupations and Workforce

-Homeworth is a blue-collar town, with 71.23% of people working in blue-collar occupations, while the average in America is just 27.7%.
+When you are in Homeworth, you'll notice that it is more blue-collar than most other communities in America.
+71.23% of Homeworth’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Homeworth is a town of production and manufacturing workers, transportation and shipping workers and sales and office workers.
 There are especially a lot of people living in Homeworth who work in office and administrative support (12.33%), sales jobs (11.64%) and personal care services (4.79%).

 Setting & Lifestyle

 Homeworth’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.

 It is a fairly quiet town because there are relatively few of those groups of people who have a tendency to be noisy.
 (Children, for example, often can't help themselves from being noisy, and being parents ourselves, we know!)
 Homeworth has relatively few families with children living at home, and is quieter because of it.
 Renters and college students, for their own reasons, can also be noisy.
 Homeworth has few renters and college students.
 But the biggest reason it is quieter in Homeworth than in most places in America, is that there are just simply fewer people living here.
 If you think trees make good neighbors, Homeworth may be for you.